haraka/Haraka/docs/plugins/spamassassin.md

     If true, messages that are to be relayed will be scored.

-[reject]
+[defer]
 =======

-The optional reject section can allow returning a DENYSOFT status back to the client.
-Turns these on to force the client to retry later in cases where spamassassin is not responding properly.
+The optional defer section can allow returning a DENYSOFT status back to the client.
+Setting these to true will force the client to retry later in cases where spamassassin is not responding properly.
 If set to false, then the errors will be ignored and message processing will continue.